PSC/PA Department Scholarships/Awards

 PSC/PA Dept. Graduate Assistantships

 Each year the Department of Political Science and Public Administration awards a limited number of assistantships to MA and MPA students in the political science graduate programs.
 This primary form of financial assistance for graduate students provides tuition remission, a stipend, and funding to cover the cost of mandatory university fees.
 They work 20 hours per week for the department assisting in faculty research and teaching activities.
-Assistantship applications are due in the department by March 12th by 5:00 PM.
-If you have questions, please contact the Chair of the Personnel Committee, Dr. Cherie Strachan, (989) 774-6512, email@example.com.
+The Personnel Committee will begin reviewing complete

 Graduate Assistantship Application